Syrians Say U.S. Helicopter Fire Killed Civilians During The Raid On Baghdadi

 "Am I Baghdadi?
 How is this my fault?
 I'm just a civilian.
 I didn't have any weapons," Barakat said.
 "We're farmers.
 I make less than a dollar a day.
 Now I'm handicapped, and my two friends are in their graves."

 When President Trump announced on Oct.
-27 that Baghdadi had killed himself during a U.S. raid, NPR sought witnesses and learned of the possible casualties from one of the victims' relatives, then collected evidence of the claim over the course of several weeks.
+27 that Baghdadi had killed himself during a U.S. raid, NPR sought witnesses and learned of the possible civilian casualties from one of the victims' relatives, then collected evidence of the claim over the course of several weeks.

 A U.S. defense official asking not to be named said by email, "This is the first report we have received of possible civilian casualties."